Enterprise-CMCS/macpro-base-template/README.md

 ## Contributing

-Work items for mmdl-connectors are tracked in CMS' Jira.
-If you have access to our Jira, you can view mmdl-connectors related work there.
-While there's no dedicated mmdl-connectors product view in Jira yet, the [Platform Team board](https://qmacbis.atlassian.net/jira/software/c/projects/OY2/boards/216/backlog?selectedIssue=OY2-17657&epics=visible&issueLimit=100) is a good stand in.
+Work items for macpro-base-template are tracked in CMS' Jira.
+If you have access to our Jira, you can view macpro-base-template related work there.
+While there's no dedicated macpro-base-template product view in Jira yet, the [Platform Team board](https://qmacbis.atlassian.net/jira/software/c/projects/OY2/boards/216/backlog?selectedIssue=OY2-17657&epics=visible&issueLimit=100) is a good stand in.

 If you don't have access to Jira, would like access to Jira, or would like to discuss any enhancement, bug, idea, or question, please visit the [MMDL Connectors Slack channel](https://cmsgov.slack.com/archives/C0403M0D007).
 This is a public channel open to anyone in CMS Slack, and all input is welcome!